PeteLawrence/homebridge-people/README.md

 ### Install via Homebridge Config UI X

-1. Search for `Camera FFmpeg` on the Plugins tab of [Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x).
+1. Search for `Homebridge People Guest Mode` on the Plugins tab of [Config UI X](https://www.npmjs.com/package/homebridge-config-ui-x).
 2. Install the `Homebridge People Guest Mode` plugin and use the form to enter your configuration.

 ### Manual Installation